Preterm birth: Antibiotics

 The routine administration of antibiotics to all women with threatened preterm labor reduces the risk of the baby being infected with group B streptococcus and has been shown to reduce related mortality rates.

-When membranes rupture prematurely, obstetrical management looks for development of labor and signs of infection.
-Prophylactic antibiotic administration has been shown to prolong pregnancy and reduced neonatal morbidity with rupture of membranes at less than 34 weeks.
+When membranes rupture prematurely, obstetrical management looks for the development of labor and signs of infection.
+Prophylactic antibiotic administration has been shown to prolong pregnancy and reduce neonatal morbidity with rupture of membranes at less than 34 weeks.
 Because of concern about necrotizing enterocolitis, amoxicillin or erythromycin has been recommended but not amoxicillin + clavulanic acid (co-amoxiclav).

 Tocolysis

-A number of medications may be useful to delay delivery including: nonsteroidal anti-inflammatory drugs, calcium channel blockers, beta mimetics, and atosiban.
+Several medications may be useful to delay delivery including: nonsteroidal anti-inflammatory drugs, calcium channel blockers, beta mimetics, and atosiban.
 Tocolysis rarely delays delivery beyond 24–48 hours.
 This delay, however, may be sufficient to allow the pregnant woman to be transferred to a center specialized for management of preterm deliveries and give administered corticosteroids to reduce neonatal organ immaturity.
 Meta-analyses indicate that calcium-channel blockers and an oxytocin antagonist can delay delivery by 2–7 days, and β2-agonist drugs delay by 48 hours but carry more side effects.
 Magnesium sulfate does not appear to be useful to prevent preterm birth.
 Its use before delivery, however, does appear to decrease the risk of cerebral palsy.